Skip to main content

 The behavior and format of this command differs depending on what Astronomer product you're using.
 Use the following tabs to change product contexts.

 Create a Deployment on Astro.
-This command is functionally identical to using the Cloud UI to create a Deployment.
+This command is functionally identical to using the Astro UI to create a Deployment.

 Usage